petermchale/trfermikit/README.md

 (based upon Supplementary Data 53 of [Chaisson et al 2019](https://pubmed.ncbi.nlm.nih.gov/30992455) and private communication with Mark Chaisson)

-`trfermikit` has been optimized to finds SVs (currently only DELs) in a user-supplied set of tandem repeats.
+`trfermikit` has been optimized to finds SVs in a user-supplied set of tandem repeats.

 ## trfermikit is more sensitive than manta